ctDiscrete

 Aiyagari, S. Rao (1994): “Uninsured Idiosyncratic Risk and Aggregate Saving,” Quarterly Journal of Economics, 109, 659–684.

-Barsky, Robert B., F. Thomas Juster, Miles S. Kimball, and Matthew D. Shapiro (1997): “Preference Parameters and Behavioral Heterogeneity: An Experimental Approach in the Health and Retirement Survey,” Quarterly Journal of Economics, CXII(2), 537–580.
+Barsky, Robert B., F. Thomas Juster, Miles S. Kimball, and Matthew D. Shapiro (1997): “Preference parameters and behavioral heterogeneity: An experimental approach in the health and retirement study*,” Quarterly Journal of Economics, 112(2), 537–579, http://www.jstor.org/stable/2951245.

 Berk, Jonathan, Richard Stanton, and Josef Zechner (2009): “Human Capital, Bankruptcy, and Capital Structure,” Manuscript, Hass School of Business, Berkeley.